nonohry/nono.my.id/_pages/privacy.md

 description : This Privacy Policy governs the manner in which we collect, use, maintain and disclose information collected from users.
 ---

-This Privacy Policy governs the manner in which Groveld Technologies collects, uses, maintains and discloses information collected from users (each, a "User") of the [https://www.groveld.com](https://www.groveld.com) website ("Site").
-This privacy policy applies to the Site and all products and services offered by Groveld Technologies.
+This Privacy Policy governs the manner in which xxx Technologies collects, uses, maintains and discloses information collected from users (each, a "User") of the [https://nono.my.id](https://nono.my.id) website ("Site").
+This privacy policy applies to the Site and all products and services offered by xxx Technologies.

 ## Personal identification information